ourPLCC/plcc/README.md

   return get_rule_appearing_first_in_spec(rules)
 ```

-Each pass of the loop selects a rule to apply to the
+Each iteration selects and applies a rule to the
 start of the unmatched input string.
-The rule selected
-is the rule that matches the most characters
+The rule that
-(the ***longest***), and the one that appears ***first***
-in the spec if there is a tie for ***longest***.
+appears first in the spec with the longest match is
-We call this this ***first-longest-match*** rule.
-The substring matched by the selected rule are removed
-from the front of the unmatched string.
-If the selected
-rule is a token rule, then the matched string is emitted
-as a Token along with the name of the rule.
-This continues
-until the unmatched string is empty, or no rules match
-the start of the unmatched string (which is an error).
+selected (the ***First-Longest-Match-Rule***).
+If no such rule exists, then an error is emitted.

 ### Syntactic specification